pedramyazdipoor/Diabetes/README.md

 The neurons in this network can be represented as clusters of data points.
 The article suggested to do clustering on our dataset using K-Means;
 However, it is essential to know the label of each centroid because of the interpolation process.
 So I used another algorithm called PAM and also tested its modified versions to do clustering faster.
 In contrast to K-Means, the centroid is chosen out of data points and it really exists!!
+The [Faster PAM](https://arxiv.org/abs/1810.05691) algorithm was proved to be 93 times faster in comparison to regular PAM in my experiments which is awesome!!!

 ![image](https://github.com/user-attachments/assets/b903daaf-7fad-4273-806d-af8136c4069f)